jezzsantos/queryany/samples/ri/README.md

 # Structure

-The RI solution is structured as projects on disk, as follows:
+The RI solution is structured as projects on disk, into two logical parts:

+* Infrastructure - This contains all infrastructure and adapters to that infrastructure (eg. Web API adapters and Storage adapters)
+* Domain - core domain classes, unfettered by infrastructure.

 ## CarsApi